Aug 26 – 30, 2024

 Karel Klem's research focuses on the impacts of climate change on agriculture, adaptation, and mitigation, particularly through regenerative agriculture approaches.
 Since 2009 he has been working at Global Change Research Institute CAS and he leads the Domain of environmental effects on terrestrial ecosystems.
 He also teaches Crop ecophysiology and Precision agriculture at the Mendel University in Brno.
 Since 2022 he has been leading the Interface and Synthesis Centre of AnaEE ERIC.

 Édith Le Cadre (Chair) (edith.lecadre@institut-agro.fr) has 20 years of experience in agronomy and environmental research.
 She is the former Head of the Plant Sciences for Agriculture and Horticulture Department at the Institut agro Rennes Angers.
 Trained as a geochemist, she has developed a strong interest in plant-soil interactions and plant functional ecology and international collaborations.
 Edith's research expertise includes soil resilience after extreme weather events, nitrogen and phosphorus cycles, and determining the rhizosphere effect in various agroecological systems such as intercropping and agroforestry.
-She has accepted the position of president of the European Society of Agronomy's scientific committee and is excited to welcome all attendees to Rennes to build a network and promote new young scientific leaders.
+She has accepted the position of president of the European Society for Agronomy's scientific committee and is excited to welcome all attendees to Rennes to build a network and promote new young scientific leaders.

 Evelin Loit-Harro has been developing the agronomic education and research in Estonia since 2011.
 Her research focuses on the organic and conventional agri-food systems while linking the management with the food security, climate change and genetics.
 She has knowledge in primary production of main crops (cereals, potato, legumes) and grasslands and she also has experience in analyzing gene expression levels in field crops.
 Evelin has accepted to join the scientific committee, because she is passionate about agronomy and feels that it needs to be more valued in the society.